-Appendix 1: Evidence base
+Appendix A: Evidence Base

-The evidence base is contained in the Sustainability Appraisal Scoping Report.
-Revisions and additions that were made in response to comments received in consultations. www.watlingtonnp.org.uk
+The evidence base can be found in the Sustainability Appraisal scoping report (WNDP 5), which includes the Strategic Environmental Assessment.
+Revisions and additions were made in response to comments from the consultees, including statutory consultees, received in consultations.
+The report can be found on the WNDP website and is identified on the navigation panel on the left hand side of the Home Page. www.watlingtonnp.org.uk

-Appendix 2: Policy context
+Appendix B: Policy context